 A patent is a right granted to an inventor by the federal government that permits the inventor to exclude others from making, selling or using the invention for a period of time.
-The patent system is designed to encourage inventions that are useful to society.
+The patent system is designed to encourage inventions that are unique and useful to society.
 Congress was given the power to grant patents in the Constitution, and federal statutes and rules govern patents.

-For an invention to qualify for a patent, it must be both "novel" and "nonobvious."
+For an invention to qualify for a patent, it must be both "novel" and "non-obvious."
 An invention is novel if it is different from other similar inventions in one or more of its parts.
 It also must not have been publicly used, sold, or patented by another inventor within a year of the date the patent application was filed.
 This rule reflects the public policy favoring quick disclosure of technological progress.
-An invention is nonobvious if someone who is skilled in the field of the invention would consider the invention an unexpected or surprising development.
+An invention is non-obvious if someone who is skilled in the field of the invention would consider the invention an unexpected or surprising development.

-An inventor applying for a utility patent also must prove that the invention is useful.
+An inventor applying for a utility patent must prove that the invention is useful.
 The invention must have some beneficial use and must be operable.
 A machine that will not operate to perform its intended purpose would not be called useful, and therefore would not be granted a patent.
 A useful invention may qualify for a utility patent only if it falls into one of five categories: a process, a machine, a manufacture, a composition of matter, or an improvement of one of these.

 A process is a method of treating material to produce a specific physical change in the character or quality of the material, generally an industrial or technical process.
 A machine is a device that uses energy to get work done.
 The term manufacture refers to a process in which an article is made by the art or industry of people.
 A composition of matter may include a mixture of ingredients or a new chemical compound.
 An improvement is any addition to or alteration of a known process, machine, manufacture, or composition.

 Unlike a copyright, a patent does not arise automatically; an inventor must apply for a patent.
 The inventor must apply within one year of publicly disclosing the invention, such as by publishing a description of the invention or offering it for sale.
 An inventor, or his or her attorney, generally makes a preliminary patent search before applying for a patent to determine if it is feasible to proceed with the application.
 The application and a fee are submitted to the U.S. Patent and Trademark Office, where it is reviewed by a patent examiner.

-Utility and plant patents last for twenty years from the application date; design patents last for fourteen years.
+Utility and plant patents last for 20 years from the application date; design patents last for fourteen years.
 If the owner of a utility patent does not pay maintenance fees, the patent will expire earlier.
 After a patent expires, the invention becomes public property and can be used or sold by anyone.
 For example, after the patent on Tylenol expired, other pharmaceutical companies began producing a generic version of the drug.